 1) Repetitive movements with knuckles or fingertips relieve facial tension, lift and exercise facial muscles, and help remove metabolic waste.

-2) Acupressure movements, like the ones in the video below, increase metabolic activity at the point of contact to help move excess fluid to reduce "puffiness" (especially under your eyes!) and stimulate nerve endings and boost circulation for a more awake, youthful appearance.
+2) Acupressure movements increase metabolic activity at the point of contact to help move excess fluid to reduce "puffiness" (especially under your eyes!) and stimulate nerve endings and boost circulation for a more awake, youthful appearance.

 3) Circular movements using the middle three fingers exercise the different facial muscles, relieve tension, soften lines, wrinkles and move toxins.